lombardpress/lombardpress-schema/docs/critical.md

 </app>
 ad lumen solis
 ```

-This would make it easy to create this apparatus entry:
+This would make it easy to create the following apparatus entry:

 > nicticoracis *post* oculus A